rwth-i6/rasr/doc/architecture.rst

 See :ref:`Alignment`, :doc:`training/alignment_generation.rst` and :doc:`training/converting_alignment_formats.rst`

 The alignment is a frame-level mapping from feature vector index within a segment (no time stamps are stored here, just integer indices 0, 1, 2, ... relative to segment start) to a triphone HMM state.
 Please note that the alignment always stores triphones, even if the user is only interested in monophones.
 Also, we don't store tied states (although we support this feature) so that we can apply any state tying strategy on top of an existing alignment.
 Alignment format can store frame weights (float), e.g. for sophisticated AM training.
-The alignment stores both, the allophone index and the state index in one 32-bit integer: the first 26 bits of the allphone state id are used for the allophone index; the latter 6 bits for the state.
+The alignment stores both, the allophone index and the state index in one 32-bit integer: the 26 most significant bits of the allphone state id are used for the allophone index; the 6 least-significant bits for the state.
 This means that the maximal id for the allophone index is 2^26 and for HMM state is 2^6 (we mostly use 3 in ASR and a little bit more in sign language or handwriting recognition).

 The alignment only stores integer indices instead of strings, so in order to be able to read an existing alignment, we have to specify an :ref:`Allophone Symbol` (similar to symbol or alphabet file in OpenFST) where the line number corresponds to the integer index and the string represents the triphone label.